sixcious/url-incrementer/_docs/FIREFOX-CONVERSION-NOTES.md

 - chrome.browserAction.setBadgeBackground()

 #### Iffy:
-- chrome.storage.sync seems to work, but the chrome.storage.onChanged listener for sync does not work
+- chrome.storage.sync seems to work, but it is not officially supported